12V Fuse Size Calculator

 1.8W

-The fuse rating must never exceed the wire ampacity.
-This table shows the maximum fuse size for each common wire gauge, plus the recommended fuse type and typical loads on that circuit.
+A fuse protects the wire, so it must always be rated at or below the wire ampacity.
+This table shows the maximum fuse size for each common wire gauge, plus the fuse type used at that current.
+Need to size the wire itself?
+Use the wire gauge calculator.

 Wire GaugeMax FuseFuse TypeCommon Loads